You are here:

 Contact Person

-Charlotte Hebbelmann has been appointed as the contact person for the prevention of sexual violence within the State Rowing Association, to whom questions or suspected cases can be directed at any time.
-This person has been chosen to be known and trusted by as many children and young people in the association as possible.
-Additionally, member clubs are encouraged to appoint their own PSG officers.
-This appointment is a prerequisite for funding from the State Rowing Association.
+Finja Rothhardt has been appointed as the contact person for the prevention of sexualized violence in the National Rowing Association and can be contacted at any time with questions or suspected cases.
+The person has been chosen so that she is also known and familiar to as many children and young people in the association as possible.
+The member clubs are also called upon to appoint their own PSG representatives.
+The appointment is the basis for promotion in the national rowing association.

 Training